pachyderm/pachyderm/doc/enterprise/auth/auth.md

 1. Copy and paste this token back into the Pachyderm login screen and press **Enter**.
-You are now logged in to Pachyderm, and you must see your GitHub avatar and an indication of your user in the upper left-hand corner of the dashboard:
+You are now logged in to Pachyderm, and you should see your GitHub avatar and an indication of your user in the upper left-hand corner of the dashboard:

 ![alt tag](auth_dash3.png)